talkol/me-gotchi-web/README.md

 ## Prerequisites

-* Release APK and release keystore of the Me-gotchi android-app project
+* Release APK of the Me-gotchi android-app project

 * Firebase CLI